Geethen/geeforec.github.io/content/post/practical-4.md

 });
 ```

-OR save the results as a rasterStack with multiple layers representing annual sums of annual rainfall for Braulio Carrillo
-First create a list of band names for your rasterStack output.
+In addition, to the export options presented above and in practical 3. save the results as a rasterStack with multiple layers representing annual sums of annual rainfall for Braulio Carrillo First create a list of band names for your rasterStack output.
 Apply the function toBands() to the image collection to stack all bands into one image, naming the layers appropriately

 ```js
 var band_names = annualPrecip.map(function(image) {